How-To Video: DIY Cable Fitting Installation

 Tension the Cable

-Pull the Clearview® - Cable toward the post to add tension.
-Without tension, slack will cause the Clearview® - Cable to droop downward.
+Pull the Clearview® – Cable toward the post to add tension.
+Without tension, slack will cause the cable to droop downward.

 Cut the Cable

-Cut the Clearview® - Cable 3/8-in from the post.
-AGS - Cable Cutters feature hardened stainless steel jaws with shear blades that were specially designed with a bypass style for cutting Clearview® - Cables.
-They can also be purchased or rented as part of a kit.
-To avoid cutting the Clearview® - Cable too short, unscrew the jam nut and the acorn nut on one side of the cable before cutting the other side as referenced in the first part of the video.
+Cut the Clearview® – Cable 3/8-in from the post.
+AGS – Cable Cutters are designed for cutting stainless steel cable.
+To avoid cutting the cable too short, unscrew the jam nut and acorn nut on one side before cutting the other side.

 Put on Fitting

-Put the Clearview® - Standard Cable Fitting onto the Clearview® - Cable.
-A Clearview® - Standard Cable Fitting attaches a Clearview® - Cable to a post for a Rainier cable railing system under the Clearview® brand.
+Put the Clearview® – Standard Cable Fitting onto the cable.
+The fitting attaches the cable to a post for a Rainier cable railing system.

 Crimp the Fitting

-Crimp the indentations on both sides of the Clearview® - Standard Cable Fitting.
-The indentations on the Clearview® - Standard Cable Fitting are 1/4-in apart.
+Crimp the indentations on both sides of the Clearview® – Standard Cable Fitting.
+The indentations are 1/4-in apart.

 Insert Cable Through

-Put the cable with the Clearview® - Standard Cable Fitting on it through the hole in the post and maintain tension.
-The Clearview® - Standard Cable Fitting is 3 7/8-in long, which is enough to extend through the hole in a stainless steel post.
+Put the cable with the standard cable fitting through the hole in the post and maintain tension.
+The fitting is 3 7/8-in long, which is enough to extend through the hole in a stainless steel post.

 Thread Jam Nut

-Thread the jam nut onto the Clearview® - Standard Cable Fitting and finger-tighten to secure the Clearview® - Cable.
+Thread the jam nut onto the standard cable fitting and finger-tighten to secure the cable.
 A stainless steel jam nut has a hexagon shape with a threaded hole through the center.

 Thread Acorn Nut